twiox/web/README.md

-## Web-App Twio X Member-Area ##
+## Twio X Website ##
-This project is meant to provide a scaled version of the current web-page at https://twio-x.de/mitglieder.
+This Repo contains the codebase for our current website at https://twio-x.de/.

 ### 1. Set Up ###

 #### Option 1: local setup ####